firemark/pyxel-prelection/README.md

 ## Conclusion

-* is not a unreal or unity engine
+* It's not unreal or unity engine
-* is not a game maker too (But is very similar to first versions of game maker)
+* It's not game maker too (But is very similar to first versions of game maker)
-* Makes fun!
+* Is a lot of fun!
-* In small amount of time we can make a nice, simple game
+* In short time we can make a nice, simple game
 * I love 8 bit so much <3
-* The good way to learn python and programming
+* A good way to learn python and programming